Watch: Home security video shows moment 3-year-old boy abducted - NewsBreak

 As they continue to struggle, Yago grabs Leo’s right arm before pulling him out of his mother’s arms and running with him.

 “Once he grabbed the kid, he ran put the kid in the car.
 She ran home,” Daniels said.
 “But he reached in the driver’s side of the car and pulled something out and was trying to bust down the door.
-Then next thing I know, more glass was breaking and then five shots rang out.”
+Then next thing I know, more glass was breaking and then five shots rang out.”$60,000 fire and smoke damage to vacant home over weekend

 Daniels said the suspect then ran back to the car and took off.